coverprice/dotfiles/StackedDiffs.md

 ## Re-parenting a branch after an intermediate branch was merged

-Say we start with this layout.
+We start with this layout.

                        --+--+ branch_02
                       /